MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/sdn-wizard.md

 1. Wait until the wizard completes its job.
 Stay on this page until all progress tasks are complete.
 Then click **Finish**.

 > [!NOTE]
-> If the deployment fails, delete all created NC VMs and their VHDs from all server nodes, then run the deployment wizard again.
+> If the deployment fails, delete all created Network Controller VMs and their VHDs from all server nodes, then run the deployment wizard again.

 ## Next steps

 - Manage SDN logical networks.
-See [Manage tenant logical networks](../manage/tenant-logical-networks).
+See [Manage tenant logical networks](../manage/tenant-logical-networks.md).
 - Manage SDN virtual networks.
-See [Manage tenant virtual networks](../manage/tenant-virtual-networks).
+See [Manage tenant virtual networks](../manage/tenant-virtual-networks.md).
 - Manage microsegmentation with datacenter firewall.
-See [Use Datacenter Firewall to configure ACLs](../manage/use-datacenter-firewall-windows-admin-center).
+See [Use Datacenter Firewall to configure ACLs](../manage/use-datacenter-firewall-windows-admin-center.md).
 - Manage your VMs.
 See [Manage VMs](../manage/vm.md).